ibasrt0/chumtree-rs/README.md

 ===========

 A [rust](https://www.rust-lang.org/) program that computes the **C**hecks**UM** of a directory **TREE**.

-Also, the structure of the dir tree (dirs & symlinks) and essential metadata for files (size, mtime) are captured.
+For a dir tree, output a JSON file with all the dirs, all the symlinks and all the files with their checksum, size & mtime.

 The intended uses cases are for detecting bit rot and verifying copies of dir trees.

 The hash function used as checksum is the very fast [SeaHash]() but [warning: it is not a cryptographic function](https://docs.rs/seahash/4.0.1/seahash/#a-word-of-warning).